sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 If you are sourcing the parts by yourself, take a look at this BOM at Octopart: https://octopart.com/bom-tool/qJS5oQ3y

 Pay attention that the microphone, display and slide switch could not be found on Octopart.
 Links to the right products are added to the description field.
-Pay attention to the desciption column, as there are some comments on similar parts and so on.
+Pay attention to the description column, as there are some comments on similar parts and so on.

 You need to solder the two PSRAM modules to the Teensy 4.1 by yourself.
 Check [this page](https://www.pjrc.com/store/psram.html) from PJRC for instructions.
 If you bought a kit, the modules are already soldered to the Teensy and tested.